realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 After running Git merge, a message will appear informing that a conflict occurred on the file.

 Read the error messages that imply you cannot push your local changes to GitHub, especially the remote changes with Git pull.

+Use the command line or GitHub Desktop to push the change to your branch on GitHub after you make a local clone of the repository for all other types of merge conflicts.